siddharthsonwane/Key-Datastructure-Alogithms/README.md

 # Key Data Structure & Algorithm

 A Java-based educational project focused on implementing essential data structures and algorithms from scratch.
 Ideal for students, developers, and interview preparation.

+---

 ## 📦 Project Overview

 This repository contains clean, modular implementations of core data structures and algorithms in Java.
 Each component is organized into packages for clarity and scalability.

+---

-### ✅ Currently Implemented
+## ✅ Currently Implemented

-- **Stack** (using linked list)
+- Stack (using linked list)

+---

-### 🛠 Upcoming Implementations
+## 🛠 Upcoming Implementations

 - Queue (Linked List & Array-based)
 - Singly & Doubly Linked Lists